wegmarken2006/gwui/README.md

 # gwui
 ## UI library based on Bootstrap 5.1.3.
-### UI is served on localhost, then the default browser is launched.
+### UI is served on localhost, then the default browser can be automatically launched.
 ### HTTP POST used for UI -> logic messages.
 ### Websockets used for logic -> UI messages.
-### Intented for simple personal utility tools, don't use for security critical applications as it doesn't use HTTPS.
+### Intended for simple personal utility tools, don't use for security critical applications as it doesn't use HTTPS.

 ### Still  under development.
 ###